tpoikela/uvm-python/README.md

 memories (frontdoor and backdoor).
 TLM 1.0 is fully implemented.

-NOTE: Despite the working state, the project is under development, and still missing lot of functionality.
-But please try it out, and let me know if something you require should be added, or even better, add it yourself, test it and create a pull request!
+NOTE: Despite the working state, the project is under development, and still missing a lot of functionality.
+Please try it out, and let me know if something you require should be added, or even better, add it yourself, test it and create a pull request!